Application & Deadlines for Fall 2024 & Spring 2025

 Even if you are still collecting and analyzing data, you should prepare an introduction and submit to your research supervisor for feedback.
 Be sure to include a clear statement of hypothesis, a review of the relevant literature, and an explanation of the rationale for your specific experimental approach.
 Feedback from your research supervisor should be incorporated into the Introduction before you submit the draft to your reader.

 The Research Supervisor must review and approve the thesis draft before submission of the first draft to your Biology Faculty Reader.
-Feedback from the Research Supervisor is crucial, and it is wise to anticipate one or two rounds of revision before the March 20 deadline.
+Feedback from the Research Supervisor is crucial, and it is wise to anticipate one or two rounds of revision before the deadline.

 Submit your draft of the entire thesis to your Faculty Reader and make plans with them to discuss the thesis draft and receive feedback.
+If you do not hear from your reader, please let our DUS know.

-8) Friday, April 12, 2024: Electronic Submission of Thesis Title & Abstract
+8) Deadline 8: Electronic Submission of Thesis Title & Abstract

 The approval of the Research Supervisor is required for consideration of your final thesis and indicates that the work is complete and is nominated for distinction.
-The research supervisor’s electronic signature should be on the cover page of the thesis uploaded to Dropbox as a sign of approval.
+The research supervisor’s electronic signature should be on the cover page of the thesis uploaded to Canvas as a sign of approval.
 (Your reader’s signature is not needed at the time of submission).
 The thesis should be submitted in the format described here.

-10) Friday, April 19, 2024: Poster session from 3:30-5pm & upload a copy of your poster to dropbox by 11:59pm
+10) Deadline 10: Poster session (Spring) & upload a copy your poster to Canvas

-A poster summarizing the results and conclusions of your project should be presented at the poster session and uploaded to Dropbox.
+A poster summarizing the results and conclusions of your project should be presented at the poster session and uploaded to Canvas.
 More info at "Guidelines for the Preparation of an Honors Poster."
 Presentation does not guarantee the award of distinction.

 Invite your PI, lab mates, and friends/family as the Symposium is open to the public and all are invited to attend.
 Communicate with your Faculty Reader so you'll know they're attending & connect during the Symposium.
 Readers consider the presentation/poster in conjunction with your thesis when determining the award of Distinction.
 If your reader cannot attend, try to arrange a 1:1 showing at a time that works for you both within a few days of the session.
 Other faculty members may visit your poster as well, especially if your reader is absent.